In this article

-If your internet connection comes down to Rise Broadband and satellite from either HughesNet or Viasat, Rise Broadband will be the better value.
-Compared to satellite internet, Rise Broadband comes with lower pricing, latency low enough to support online gaming and much, much more data.
-Both internet connection types are susceptible to service disruptions from rain, snow and even the wind, but fixed wireless connections pose less of a risk than satellite.
-This is because the signal has a shorter distance to travel, and therefore is less likely to encounter bad weather along the way.
+If your internet connection comes down to Rise Broadband and satellite from eitheror , Rise Broadband will be the better value.
+Compared to satellite internet, Rise Broadband comes with lower pricing, latency low enough to support online gaming, and much more data.
+Both are susceptible to service disruptions from rain, snow and even the wind, but fixed wireless connections pose less of a risk than satellite.
+This is because the signal has a shorter distance to travel and therefore is less likely to encounter bad weather along the way.

-As 5G service from these providers and others becomes more widely available, cellular internet may become even more enticing, but for now, the lack of availability is an issue.
+As 5G service from these providers and others becomes more widely available, cellular internet may become even more enticing, but the lack of availability is an issue for now.
 You're likely to get better equipment and service reliability with Rise Broadband over cellular internet, but that may not last long ascontinues to expand.

 DSL internet service, another popular choice for rural internet, can vary widely by provider and location.
 In some areas, DSL providers such asand can deliver speeds of 100Mbps for prices comparable to Rise Broadband.
-These speeds aren't common with DSL, however, and many rural locations will only be eligible for sub-broadband download speeds (less than 25Mbps).
+However, these speeds aren't typical with DSL, and many rural locations will only be eligible for sub-broadband download speeds (less than 25Mbps).
 If that's the case in your area, you'll probably find Rise Broadband to be the better provider.

-Cable providers including Mediacom, Spectrum and Xfinity are available in many Rise Broadband service areas.
+Cable providers, including, and , are available in many Rise Broadband service areas.
 Some locations, such as Irving, Texas and Salt Lake City, may also have access to fiber-optic internet.
-Cable and fiber-optic services will almost always offer faster speeds than you can get with Rise Broadband.
+Cable and fiber-optic services will almost always offer faster speeds than you can get with fixed wireless service from Rise Broadband.
 You're also likely to have more plan options and better reliability since you'll have a wired connection.
 In short, if cable internet or fiber-optic service is available, it's almost certainly going to be the better option.

 What do customers think of Rise Broadband?